navkar/Predictions/README.md

 * Mind shopping - you can visualize an item and it will show up.
 * Trans-humainism - Everyone will be nano-chipped.
    - Artifical eyes and ears and organs
-* Wars will be found online, no boots on the ground.
+* Wars will be fought online, no boots on the ground (no foot soldiers)

 ### 2031 (or earlier) ###
 ---
 * Boundary changes in India (Nepal/Bangladesh/POK part of Indias territory)
+* Elimination of caste system
+* Smaller sized governments